PaymentHighway/paymenthighway-java-lib/README.md

 # Test it

-You can run the test suite normally by mvn test
+You can run the test suite normally by 'mvn test'